network-flows/Lonestar-Mod-Guide/docs/Patch_EN.md

 ## Adding dependencies

-Right click on the References at the Solution Explorer view, select Add Reference.
-If there is no Solution Explorer view, go to View > Solution Explorer to show that view.

-![dependencies.png](../images/dependencies.png)

-Click Browse button to add dependencies.

-![dependencies2.png](../images/dependencies2.png)
+### Necessary dependencies

-All needed dependencies are located at `LONESTAR\LONESTAR_Data\Managed` (`LONESTAR` directory can be found in Steam > Library > LONESTAR > Settings > Manage > Browse Local Files), you may need some of the following dll files:
+When opening the project for the first time, you may meet some compilation errors.
+That's resulted from dependency missing.
+All needed dependencies are located at `LONESTAR\LONESTAR_Data\Managed` (`LONESTAR` directory can be found in Steam > Library > LONESTAR > Settings > Manage > Browse Local Files)

+Make a `lib` folder in project directory (It should be in the same folder as the .sln file), and copy the following files to `lib`

+- 0Harmony.dll
+- Assembly-CSharp.dll
+- LeanLocalization.dll
+- Unity.TextMeshPro.dll
-- 0Harmony.dll: About patching.
+- UnityEngine.AudioModule.dll
-- Assembly-CSharp.dll: Game assembly.
+- UnityEngine.CoreModule.dll
 - UnityEngine.dll
 - UnityEngine.UIModule.dll
-- UnityEngine.CoreModule.dll
-- UnityEngine.AudioModule.dll: About sound effects.
-- LeanLocalization.dll: About translations.
-- Unity.TextMeshPro.dll: About UI.

-After adding dependencies to the list, make sure they are ticked, then click OK.
-Try build the project and it should proceed successfully now.
+Build the project and it should proceed successfully now.
 Target dll can be found at `bin/Release/TutorialMod.dll`.

-You may add other dlls or third-party dependencies anytime you need them.
+### Other dependencies

+If you need other dlls or third-party dependencies, right click on the `References` in the Solution Explorer view.
+If there is no Solution Explorer view, open one from the `View` tab on the top menu.

+![dependencies.png](../images/dependencies.png)

+Click `Browse` to add references.

+![dependencies2.png](../images/dependencies2.png)

+Choose the needed files and click OK, and it's done.

 ## The UserMod class
 Your assembly should have exactly one class inheriting `UserMod`.
 See the `TutorialMod` class for example.